Transabdominal Pelvic Ultrasound in the ER: From Hematocolpos to Safe Medication Abortion

 Access our complete archive with all articles organized by category.

-View Full ArchiveER Explained is an educational resource based on television series and medical literature.
+View Full ArchiveER Explained.com is an educational resource based on television series and medical literature.
 All content is provided strictly for informational and educational purposes and does not replace, under any circumstances, the diagnosis, treatment, or guidance of qualified healthcare professionals.
 If you are experiencing a medical emergency, call 911 immediately or go to your nearest emergency room.
-Never disregard or delay seeking professional medical advice based on information you have read on this website.